ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 ## Receiving an HTTP POST request

-If the TAM does not receive the appropriate Content-Type and Accept header fields, the TAM SHOULD fail the request, returning a 406 (not acceptable) response.
+If the TAM does not receive the appropriate Content-Type header fields, the TAM SHOULD fail the request, returning a 415 Unsupported Media Type response.
+Similarly, if an appropriate Accept header field is not present, the TAM SHOULD fail the request with an appropriate error response.
+(This is for consistency with common implementation practice to allow the HTTP server to choose a default error response, since in some implementations the choice is done at the HTTP layer rather than the layer at which TEEP-over-HTTP would be implemented.)
 Otherwise, processing continues as follows.

 When an HTTP POST request is received with an empty body, the TEEP/HTTP Server invokes the TAM's "ProcessConnect" API.
 The TAM will then